kompasmedia/networking/README.md

 # Acknowledgements

+Thanks to:
-Thanks to David Lundgren for writing the sysrc module which is integrated into this role.
+* David Lundgren for writing the sysrc module which is integrated into this role.
+* Aldis Berjoza for contributing IP-less VLAN interfaces and configurable interface state.